(Revised December 2022)

 3. The title of the story, the author’s penname, and the author’s lj name/email handle should be marked somewhere in the document, whether in the title or on the first line.
 We want to make sure we’re communicating with the right people about the right things.

-4. Odds and ends: You can use whatever text you want to indicate section breaks, but please do not use hard returns or multiple blank lines.
-Most special characters present no problem, but if one does, we’ll be sure to let you know. <BLOCKQUOTE> has been formatted on LiveJournal so all text inside it is italicized and there is literally nothing we can do about this; it has been formatted on WordPress so it appears in big dumb quotation marks, so we’ll convert the text to italics to avoid those.
-Be warned that unless you take pains to format and/or specify otherwise, any smilies in the text may appear as emoticons when reposted on our website (because of WordPress reasons).
+3. Odds and ends: You can use whatever text you want to indicate section breaks, but please do not use hard returns or multiple blank lines.
+Most special characters present no problem, but if one does, we’ll be sure to let you know. <BLOCKQUOTE> has been formatted on WordPress so it appears in big dumb quotation marks, so we’ll convert the text to italics to avoid those.
+Be warned that unless you take pains to format and/or specify otherwise, any smilies in the text may appear as emoticons when posted on our website (because of WordPress reasons).

-6. If you plan to have images in your story, please indicate where in the story you would like those images.
+5. If you plan to have images in your story, please indicate where in the story you would like those images.
 You can leave placeholder text (like PICTURE #1 GOES HERE) in the body of the story itself, or you can describe in an email where you’d like us to place them.
-If you want the images to stay on your own server, put the HTML wherever you want them to be.
-All images will be uploaded to the shousetsubangbang.com server; if you want to use images hosted from your own server, we will still keep the copies on our server only as a backup in case the original images disappear.
+All images will be uploaded to the shousetsubangbang.com server.
 Any image used in a story must conform to the artist guidelines, especially with regards to file type, dimensions, and deadline.

 Writers should be proficient in English.
 The Writing Aids and Standards post has many helpful links.
 As we edit, if typographical errors are obvious enough, we will correct them; if we are at all unsure as to what your intent was, we will ask.

 As far as content goes, SSBB has an ‘all skate’ policy: if you submit a story and it meets the technical guidelines outlined above, it will be run.
 As a general rule, we don’t edit for content — largely because the second we start doing that, we become responsible for all the content we do approve.
+(We have not yet had to reject a story for offensive language/themes; please do not test us on this.)
 The upshot of this for inexperienced writers is that it makes SSBB a very friendly place for authors who haven’t had a lot of practice writing original fiction (or fiction at all); the upshot for more experienced writers is that it creates a safe place to indulge in cliché and melodrama gleefully and shamelessly.

 The primary point of this exercise is not to write the Great American Short Story, but to have a Good Time writing and reading, and what constitutes a Good Time varies from person to person.
 However, a writer should always be looking to improve, which is why we will also often provide feedback that involves suggestions that we think will improve both a specific story you’ve sent us and your writing overall.
 While you are not required to implement this kind of feedback — either in that specific story or in general — we have a lot of experience being both writers and readers, and we’ve learned a lot in that time about what makes writing successful.